lyon-fnal/devenv/clion-mac.md

 If you have not tried CLion before, you may want to start with [CLion for Linux](clion-linux.md) as configuring it is much easier than CLion for Mac.
 If you decide you like it, then come back here and do the instructions.
 If you do this, you should remove the CLion project files so that CLion for Mac won't get confused.
 You can do that with `rm -rf /path/to/devArea/srcs/.idea`.

-This document will guide you through using CLion on your Mac, but building, running and debugging a Fermilab physics experiment Linux application in a docker container.
+This document will guide you through using CLion on your Mac for building, running and debugging a Fermilab physics experiment Linux application in a docker container.
 Unfortunately, CLion cannot deal directly with docker containers.
 It does have a *Remote Development* facility, but it works via `ssh` and wants to copy files locally.
 The `devenv` docker containers use your source code and build areas on your Mac filesystem, needing no copies.

 The advantages of running CLion for the Mac are clear when you start it.
 The fonts are exceptionally clear, the keyboard shortcuts are familiar, and some things even work better like debugging.